Nintendo video game consoles: Nintendo 3DS (2011)

 Although the name and look of the device are similar to that of the DS series, the Nintendo 3DS is the successor to the DS and is a brand new console.
-The Nintendo 3DS was released on February 26, 2011.
+The Nintendo 3DS was released on February 26, 2011 in Japan, March 25, 2011 in Europe, March 27, 2011 in North America, and March 31, 2011 in Australia.

 It contains three cameras, two on the outside (for 3D photographs) and one internal one above the top screen.
-The bottom screen is a touch screen comparable to the DS bottom screens, and the top screen is Wide Screen and an autostereoscopic 3D LCD.
+The bottom screen is a resistive touch screen comparable to the DS bottom screens, and the top screen is Wide Screen and an autostereoscopic 3D LCD.
 Autostereoscopy is a process that sent different images to the left and right eyes to enable the viewer to view the screen in 3D "without the need for special glasses".
 The 3DS is said to have enhanced Nintendo's online experience.
-In July 2012, the 3DS XL was released, similar to the change between the DSi and DSi XL.
+The 3DS XL was released on July 28, 2012 in Japan and Europe, August 19, 2012 in North America, and August 23, 2012 in Australia, similar to the change between the DSi and DSi XL.
 It has 90% larger screens and design changes such as a matte finish and the stylus in a more accessible area.

 The Nintendo 2DS was released on October 12, 2013.
 It is a variant designed to be affordable without the clamshell design or 3D capabilities of the 3DS.
-Another redesign, the New Nintendo 3DS and New 3DS XL, was released in Japan in October 2014, Australia for November 2014, and everywhere else in February 2015.
+Another redesign, the New Nintendo 3DS and New 3DS XL, was released on October 11, 2014 in Japan, November 21, 2014 in Australia, and February 13, 2015 in North America and Europe.
 It includes a C-Stick, ZR and ZL shoulder buttons, and a much faster CPU, allowing for more software specifically for the New Nintendo 3DS (such as Xenoblade Chronicles 3D).
 Like the original 3DS, the New Nintendo 3DS also has an XL form.

 As of December 31, 2013, Nintendo has sold 42.74 million units, including 15.21 million Nintendo 3DS XLs and 2.11 million Nintendo 2DS units.

-The last handheld console in the 3DS family was the New Nintendo 2DS XL, which was released in June/July 2017 across five different countries.
+The last handheld console in the 3DS family was the New Nintendo 2DS XL, which was released on June 15, 2017 in Australia, July 13, 2017 in Japan, and July 28, 2017 in North America and Europe.
 Production ceased on all Nintendo 3DS family systems on September 16, 2020.